 Of course, we are commanded to trust God… to have faith in Him.
 But if anyone has earned the right to be trusted, it’s God.
 He has always been consistent.
 He has always been faithful.
 He has modeled the way consistently.
 He has earned the right to be trusted!

 How do I follow His example?
 Earn the right to be trusted in my relationships with others.

 I don’t want people to follow me because I’ve ASKED them to trust me.
 I want them to trust me because I have earned it.
 Leaders, we should always do the same.

 - Never tell someone “Just Trust Me.”
 If we have to say that, we haven’t earned it.

 - Trust is earned.
 Trust is built.
 Trust can be broken, but trust can be re-earned and rebuilt!

 - When we come into a new position, we shouldn't turn everything upside down right away.
 We should earn the right to be trusted with change first.

 - If we have broken someone’s trust, we should be willing to earn it back over time, and be patient with that process.

 - Be consistent in your words and actions.
+Do what you say you will do.
+Practice what you preach.
 Consistency earns trust quicker than anything.